Berber Spring: Arabization measures

-Since its independence in 1962, Algeria has had a single-party system, ruled by the FLN.
+Since its independence in 1962, Algeria had a single-party system, ruled by the FLN.
 After 132 years of French colonization, one of the goals of the Arab nationalist party FLN was to implement Arabization measures with the goal of making Arabic the national language in administration, schools and public services in general.
 Like most ex-colonies, the independence of Algeria stressed the need for a linguistic and cultural "recovery", as a symbol of the nation's "recovery".
 Under French colonization, the Arabic language was disregarded; in 1938, the French government even issued a law that declared Arabic a foreign language in Algeria.
 In reaction to the French policies, the nation-building project envisioned by the Algerian nationalist and pro-independence party, the FLN, made it so that Algeria would be a monolingual Arab and Muslim country, with little consideration for the pluralism of cultures, identities and languages in Algeria.
 For example, the 1976 National Charter did not take into account any Berber claims for recognition.

 This rejection of the Berber identity, language and culture is to be put in a context where approximately 10 to 12 million Algerians are Berbers.
 Kabylia is the region with the highest concentration of Berbers.
 Located in northern Algeria, it has approximately 7 million inhabitants.